v1centebarros/mei-tdw-m1/report.md

 ## CI/CD Pipeline

 In this project, a CI/CD pipeline was set up using GitLab CI to automate the process of installing dependencies, running tests, ensuring code quality, and deploying the application.
 The pipeline is organized into multiple stages to streamline development and ensure the quality of the codebase at each step.
-The following sections explain the key stages of the pipeline:
+The following sections explain the key stages of the pipeline.

 ### 1. Install Stage
 The first stage, **Install Dependencies**, ensures that all necessary project dependencies are installed using `npm ci`.
 This stage runs whenever there is a merge request or code pushed to the main or development branches.
 It caches the `node_modules` directory for faster future runs.
 This stage ensures that the environment is properly set up before further steps can proceed.